alorence/django-modern-rpc/docs/misc/proto_refs.rst

 by `Eric Kidd`_.
 It is now implemented in most XML-RPC servers and supported by a number of clients (including `Python's ServerProxy`_).

-This method can be used to make many RPC calls at once, by sending an array of RPC payload.
+This method can be used to make many RPC calls at once, by sending an array of RPC payloads.
 The result is a list of responses, with the result for each individual request, or a corresponding fault result.

 It is available only to XML-RPC clients, since the JSON-RPC protocol specifies how to call multiple RPC methods